Inferring cosmological parameters from galaxy and dark sirens cross-correlation: Power spectra 's

 where $z_i^{-}$ and $z_i^{+}$ are the edges of the $i$-th redshift bin, and $z_{\rm min}$ and $z_{\rm max}$ are the edges of the survey.
 The denominator ensures that the distribution is unit-normalised in each bin.
-For the true underlying galaxy distribution, we assume the form commonly employed for a Euclid-like survey \cite{Euclid:2022oea},
+For the true underlying galaxy distribution, we assume the form commonly employed for a Euclid-like survey\footnote{Whilst more realistic galaxy distributions for photometric surveys exist \cite{2019Kitching,2021EuclidXII}, in this work, we make use of the phenomenological approximation from the Euclid Red Book \cite{2011arXiv1110.3193L}.
+This approach is widely used in Euclid-like analyses, and it has been verified that it does not significantly influence the results \cite{Euclid:2019clj,Euclid:2022oea}.} \cite{2011arXiv1110.3193L,Euclid:2019clj,Euclid:2022oea,EUCLID:2023uep},

 with $z_0 = z_{\rm mean}/\sqrt{2}$ and $z_{\rm mean} = 0.9$ according to \cite{EUCLID:2023uep}.
 The distribution is normalised to give a total of $1.6 \times 10^9$ galaxies within the survey area, which covers $f_{\rm fov}^{G}\approx 0.3636$ of the full sky.
 This corresponds to a galaxy density of about 30 arcmin$^{-2}$ \cite{EUCLID:2023uep}.
 The photometric redshift error function is parameterised as the sum of two Gaussians, the second one modelling a fraction $f_{\text{out}}$ of catastrophic outliers,